urbanware-org/tlights/README.md

 ## Requirements

-In order to run the project, the *Python* framework (version 2.6 or higher) must be installed on the system.
+In order to run the project, the *Python* 2.x (version 2.6 or higher) or *Python* 3.x framework must be installed on the system.

-The graphical user interface is based on *PyQt4*, which must also be installed.
+The graphical user interface is based on *PyQt4*, which must also be installed including the *Python* bindings.

 [Top](#tlights)